justinwon777/duel/README.md

 # Duel
-A simple 2D space shooter.
+A simple 2D space shooter created with PyGame.
 Play against an AI enemy or another human.

 ![](images/mainmenu.jpg)